owasp-amass/docs/docs/index.md

 Expanding Data Horizons: Amassing More Than Subdomains

-**OWASP Amass** is an open-source, versatile reconnaissance platform designed to comprehensively map an organization’s digital footprint 🧩.
-Built for flexibility and depth, Amass combines advanced data collection, network mapping, and OSINT capabilities to deliver detailed insights into online assets.
+**OWASP Amass** is an open-source, versatile reconnaissance platform designed to comprehensively map an organization’s digital footprint.
+Built for flexibility and depth, Amass combines advanced data collection, network mapping, and OSINT capabilities to deliver detailed insights into online assets 🧩.

 ---